java-fast/quad-search/README.md

 In both implementations, we keep the `Arrays.binarySearch` semantics the same:
 - If the search value is found, we return the index which could be `[0, n) when array size is n`
-- If the search value is no found, we return the insertion point as `(-insertion-point - 1)`
+- If the search value is not found, we return the insertion point as `(-insertion-point - 1)`

+## Benchmark
+In the benchmarks, we use different sizes of arrays; 4k, 8k, 16k, 32k, 64k, 128k, 256k, 512k, and 1m (from 2^12 to 2^20 — 4096 to 1,048,576)

+Also, we run two different benchmarks to test cold and hot cache behavour:
+1. Cold cache behavour: Search an array once, continue with the next one
+2. Hot cache behavour: Search an array 100 times before going on with the next one

 ## TL;DR: Main Observation
 A cache-friendly hybrid **quaternary search with SIMD instructions** can outperform `Arrays.binarySearch` by: